§A metric

 Where you land.

 The grade is a quick label for the number.
-New accounts (fewer than three invoices) sit at Buildingregardless of the literal score — the data isn’t enough to be honest about it yet.
+New accounts — fewer than three invoices, or younger than two weeks — sit at Buildingand don’t show a numeric total at all.
+The data isn’t enough to be honest about it yet, and we’d rather show nothing than a number that lies.

 | Range | Grade | What it means |